Video RadarFirst | Reducing Risk Through Intelligent Automation 2:35

 Frequently Asked Questions

 A security incident is a scenario where there is an unauthorized disclosure of PII.
 For example, an attempted phishing attack or social engineering attack.
-A data breach is is when that incident is notifiable under breach
+A data breach is when that incident is notifiable under breach

 notification laws.
 While all data breaches are privacy incidents, not all incidents are breaches.